The NeverEnding Story (film): Plot

 In flight, Atreyu is knocked from Falkor's back by the Nothing, losing the Auryn in the process.
 He wakes on the shore of some abandoned ancient ruins, where he finds several murals depicting his adventure, including one of Gmork, who explains that Fantasia represents humanity's imagination and is thus without boundaries, while the Nothing is a manifestation of the loss of hopes and dreams.
 Gmork lunges at Atreyu who slays him with an improvised weapon as the Nothing begins consuming the ruins.

 Falkor manages to retrieve Auryn and rescue Atreyu.
 Later only small fragments of Fantasia remain in a starry void.
 Fearing that they have failed, they come upon the Ivory Tower intact.
-Inside, Atreyu reports he failed the Empress, but she assures him that he has brought to her a human child who has been following his quest.
-She explains that Bastian has been following Atreyu's adventures.
+Inside, Atreyu reports he failed the Empress, but she assures him that he has succeeded and brought to her a human child who has been following his quest.
+She explains that Bastian has been following Atreyu's adventures and they have followed Bastian throughout the film.
 He has become a part of the story they are all sharing in.
 As the Nothing begins to destroy the Tower, Atreyu is knocked unconscious.
 The Empress pleads with Bastian to call out her new name in order to save Fantasia.
 Filled with doubt, Bastian declines to believe any of it could be happening.
 After she implores him directly to call out her new name, he runs to the window of the attic and calls out her new name: "Moonchild".

 The Empress presents Bastian with a grain of sand, the last remnant of Fantasia.
 The Empress tells him that he has the power to bring Fantasia back with his imagination.
 Bastian re-creates Fantasia and flies on Falkor's back to see the land and its inhabitants restored, including Atreyu and Artax.
 When Falkor asks what his next wish will be, Bastian brings Falkor to the real world to chase down the school bullies.
 The film narrates that Bastian had many more wishes and adventures before returning to the ordinary world but that is another story.